NEONScience/NEON-Data-Skills/_posts/data-institutes/01-01-2016-capstone-project.md

 ## About The Capstone Project

 As a capstone for this Institute, you will break up into small groups, to work on addressing a science question using NEON and other data.

 Important: As you think about this project, consider what may be feasible to explore in a short (~1 days worth) amount of time.
 You may consider a small pilot project that could potentially be expanded, after you leave the Institute.

 ## The Data
-You have been given a hard drive containing NEON remote sensing data.
-You can also learn more about what NEON data are currently available on our website:
+You are welcome to use any data you choose for this project.
+Combining NEON data with external data is highly encouraged.
+You can learn more about what NEON data are currently available on our website:

 <a class="btn btn-inverse" href="http://www.neonscience.org/data-resources/get-data" target="_blank">NEON Website Get Data Page.</a>

 ## Document Your Work